willtheorangeguy/Maximum-PC-Builds-Archive/README.md

 My work on this project is released under the Creative Commons Attribution 4.0 International Public License, which can be found in the [`LICENSE`](LICENSE.md) file.
 The builds themselves, as well as the cover images are copyright [Future US, Inc.](https://www.futureplc.com/our-brands/) See the [Privacy Policy](https://github.com/willtheorangeguy/Maximum-PC-Builds-Archive/blob/main/docs/legal/PRIVACY.md) and [Terms and Conditions](https://github.com/willtheorangeguy/Maximum-PC-Builds-Archive/blob/main/docs/legal/TERMS.md) for legal information.

-I have legally purchased every magazine I have taken the builds from, because **yes**, physical magazines are better than digital magazines.
+I have legally purchased every magazine I have taken the builds from, because, **yes**, physical magazines are better than digital magazines.